w3c/wcag3/guidelines/groups/input-operation/speech-and-voice-input/real-time-text-available.md

 :::tests
 **Procedure**

-1. Locate any places where speech is used for communication (with human or AI)
+For each places where speech is used for communication (with human or AI):
-2. Check that there is an alternative way to achieve the same function using real-time text.
+1. Check that there is an alternative way to achieve the same function using real-time text.

 **Expected results**
-- #2 is true
+- #1 is true
 :::